Carlo Conti

-Carlo Natale Marino Conti (born 13 March 1961), simply known as Carlo Conti, is an Italian television presenter.
+Carlo Conti (born 13 March 1961) is an Italian television presenter.

-Life and career
+Early life and career

 Born in Florence, Conti graduated in accountancy, then he was a bank teller from 1981 to 1986.
 After some experiences in radio as a presenter and a DJ, he debuted as a television presenter in 1985, hosting the Rai 1 musical show Discoring.

 He later hosted several successful TV programmes, including Aria fresca, L'eredità, I migliori anni, Tale e Quale Show, Domenica in and five editions of Miss Italia.

-In 2014, Conti was named as a host and the artistic director of the Sanremo Music Festival for 2015.
-He continued in these roles for the 2016 edition of the festival and did so again in 2017.
+In 2014, Conti was named the host and artistic director of the Sanremo Music Festival 2015.
+He continued in these roles for the 2016 and 2017 editions of the festival.
+He reprised them for 2025 and 2026.

+Conti has been a recurrent host of the TIM Music Awards.
+In June 2024, he hosted the TIM Summer Hits event alongside Andrea Delogu.
+In 2025, Conti hosted the Rai 1 talent show competition series Ne vedremo delle belle.

+Personal life

+Conti is a Roman Catholic.
+On 16 June 2012, he married at the Pieve di Sant'Andrea in Cercina costume designer Francesca Vaccaro, with whom he had had a past relationship.
+On 8 February 2014, their son Matteo was born.

-On 15 June 2011, an asteroid was named after him, 78535 Carloconti.
-He considers himself Roman Catholic.
+On 15 June 2011, the asteroid 78535 Carloconti was named after him.